 For most of us the answer is: “Not me, not ever.”
-So how can a process that is as dreaded as a dentist appointment or tax season actually improve employee engagement?
+So how can budgeting (a process that is as dreaded as a dentist appointment or tax season) actually improve employee engagement?
 At the core – it’s about having your voice be heard.

-At XLerant we’re big advocates for a collaborative budgeting plan, mostly because we feel it gives you the most accurate final numbers and get the best thinking from the experts (your employees) to ensure you are executing against strategy.
-In fact, we’re so passionate about employee engagement we built our tagline around it: Engage.
+At XLerant, we’re big advocates for collaborative budgeting and employee engagement.
+Mostly because we feel it gives you the most accurate final numbers.
+And when you get the best thinking from the experts (your employees) you can better align your budget to the organizational strategy.
+In fact, we even built our tagline around it: “Engage.
 Empower.
-Achieve.
-So as you might suspect, we have a lot of resources on the subject – to learn more please check out our page dedicated to employee engagement strategies for finance professionals.
+Achieve.”
+So as you might suspect, we have a lot of resources on the subject.
+To learn more about budgeting as an employee engagement strategy please check out our page dedicated to employee engagement strategies for finance professionals.

 *If you are the person who looks forward to budgeting, please email us – we want to know why, and we invite you to write a guest blog!